 Term Sheet B2B Template (Annotated for Founders)

-Raising a B2B funding round means aligning expectations with investors — fast.
-Get straight to the terms that matter so you can stop arguing over legalese and get back to building your product.
+Securing a B2B funding round requires a clear baseline document to align expectations with investors quickly.
+Get straight to the terms that matter so you can stop negotiating and get back to building.

 Glossary

-Copy the text below into your text editor.
+Copy the asset.
+Paste the block below into your text editor.
 Replace the bracketed placeholders with your negotiated terms before sending it to lead investors.

+Review examples.
 Look at successful B2B term sheet examples to understand how other founders structure these clauses.
-If you are extremely early, grab a seed term sheet template instead.
+If you are extremely early, consider a seed term sheet template instead.

 CONFIDENTIAL TERM SHEET